Emergency Contacts and Procedures

 In the case of a minor emergency or inconvenience, please call the Study Abroad Office at 1-785-532-5990 or email firstname.lastname@example.org.

-All Kansas State University students participating on a study abroad program are required to have International Health Insurance that offers Worldwide Travel Asssistance.
+All Kansas State University students participating on a study abroad program are required to have international health insurance that offers Worldwide Travel Assistance.

 FrontierMEDEX EMERGENCY RESPONSE CENTER